 You can use this exact itinerary or if you have more/less days, I’ll tell you how to adjust it.
-This comprehensive guide will help you plan your dream vacation to Costa Rica.
+Also included are hotel and restaurant recommendations and ideas for excursions and tours.

 There are affiliate links in this post.